Shashank110205/Adobe_Hack/README.md

 ## 📌 Why This Project is Valuable

-This tool is ideal for anyone needing:
+This tool is ideal for:

 * Automatic table-of-contents extraction from academic or technical PDFs
-* Support for multilingual documents (e.g., Hindi, Arabic, Chinese)
+* Supporting multilingual documents (e.g., Hindi, Arabic, Chinese)
-* Clean, structured outlines for indexing, summarization, or navigation
+* Creating clean, structured outlines for indexing, summarization, or navigation

 ---